JuliaArrays/BlockArrays.jl/docs/src/man/pseudoblockarrays.md

 ## Setting and getting blocks and values

 Setting and getting blocks uses the same API as `BlockArrays`.
 The difference here is that setting a block will update the block in place and getting a block will extract a copy of the block and return it.
-For `PseudoBlockArrays` there is a mutating block getter called `getblock!` which updates a passed in array to avoid a copy:
+Note to update a passed in array without allocating one can use views:

 ```jldoctest A
 julia> A = zeros(2,2)